gguibon/RHAPSODIE-TreebankBrowser/README.md

 # Usage

 There are two executable files in the root directory:
-- LsisAppGestion-1.8.jar --> java executable file
+- TreebankBrowser-{version}.jar --> java executable file
-- LsisAppGestion.dmg --> MAC installation image
+- TreebankBrowser-{version}.dmg --> MAC installation image

 Double click on Jar or type :